catalyst/moodle-tool_mfa/README.md

 ### Auth Type

-This is so you can specify that logging in via say SAML via ADFS which may have already done it's own MFA checks and is worth 100 points effectly make it exempt from additional checks.
+This is so you can specify that users with certain auth types, eg SAML via ADFS, which may have already done it's own MFA checks, is worth 100 points which makes it exempt from additional checks.

 ### Non-admin